The short version

 From Canoe Cove to the North Shore

 Canoe Cove Honey began on a farm along Prince Edward Island’s south shore.
-When we purchased the business, we didn’t take over the farm—just the bees, the name and the potential it carried.
 Today, our bees thrive in the wild landscapes of PEI’s eastern north shore, foraging from coastal fields, forest edges, and blooming pastures.

 We're not generational beekeepers